 Take a look at CSNE Lesson Plans created by our 2013, 2014 and 2015 RET cohorts..

+The application deadline for the 2017 RET program was March 1, 2017.
+New applications are not being accepted after this deadline.
 While we consider a number of factors when choosing teachers for the program, we highly encourage teacher applicants from Cleveland, Franklin, and Chief Sealth High Schools within Seattle Public Schools.

 In the online application, you will designate two people to provide references on your behalf.
 When you submit your application, an email will automatically be sent to your referees, inviting them to complete an online form.
 We do not accept letters of reference sent by mail or email.
 Incomplete applications will not be reviewed.